tylerwertman/tylerwertman/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+- 🔭 I’m currently working on my website and coding bootcamp projects
+- I enjoy 📺 watching 👨‍🔬Rick & Morty and 🎧 listening to Mac Miller
+- ⚡ Fun fact: I rarely drink caffiene and prefer green tea when I do

 -->

 ### Hi there my name is Tyler 👋

 - 🧠 I'm currently learning JavaScript
-- 🔭 I’m currently working on my website and coding bootcamp projects
-- 🧩 Some of my hobbies include 🥎 Pickup softball, 🕹 DIY/Electrical projects eg. Raspberry Pi, GameBoy mods, etc. 👨‍💻 Coding, & 🌲 Hiking
+- 🧩 Some of my hobbies include 🥎 softball, 🕹 DIY & Electrical projects, 👨‍💻 Coding, & 🌲 Hiking
-- I enjoy 📺 watching 👨‍🔬Rick & Morty and 🎧 listening to Mac Miller
-- ⚡ Fun fact: I rarely drink caffiene and prefer green tea when I do